sjiaire/cr-site-natacha/content/rental_houses/peaceful-kicukiro.md

 This peaceful residence is bright and airy.
 On the ground floor, it has a stunning lounge open to a beautiful kitchen, 2 spacious bedrooms with closets including an en suite bedroom and a bathroom.

-Outdoor, there is wide terrace with an amazing view, a big garden, parking space and staff quarters.
+Outdoor, there is wide terrace with an amazing view, a mature garden, parking space and staff quarters.

 It is an inviting home!